 The plant is built on a 32ha site.
-Sponsored by the South Australian Government and SA Water, the plant is able to cover about 50% of Adelaide's annual water supply by delivering up to 100gl of water each year.
+Sponsored by the South Australian Government and SA Water, it is able to cover around 50% of Adelaide’s annual water supply by delivering up to 100gl of water each year.

 In August 2011, the Australian Government provided A$228m in funds towards the expansion of the plant to 100gl.
 The financing was part of the government’s commitment of A$328m towards the project.

-The first 50gl plant started delivering desalinated drinking water in July 2011 and the first water entered the state's water network in October 2011.
-The entire plant with 100gl (100 billion litres) of capacity was completed in December 2012.
+The first 50gl plant started delivering desalinated drinking water in July 2011 and the first water entered the state’s network in October 2011.
+The entire plant with 100 gigalitres (gl) of capacity was completed in December 2012.

 Operation and maintenance of the transfer pipeline was handed over to the owner in May 2012 following a six month testing phase.
 The plant became fully operational in January 2013.